Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 John R. Hartung - Chipotle Mexican Grill, Inc.

 Thanks, Curt.
-When you consider all the changes we focused on this year, all of it has been examined through the asking the question, how can we improve the guest experience.
-When a guest visits Chipotle today, we want to make sure we're doing everything we can to provide a delicious meal and provide great service by a talented, well trained team.
+When you consider all the changes we focused on this year, all of it has been examined through the asking the question, how can we improve the guest experience?
+When a guest visits Chipotle today, we want to make sure we're doing everything we can to provide a delicious meal and provide great service by a talented, well-trained team.

 We have made some very important strides this year, strengthening our senior leadership, simplifying our restaurant operations, placing a greater focus on the guest, and fostering a culture of innovation.
-And while there's still much more to be done, we believe the changes we're making and renewed focus have us on the right path.
+And while there's still much more to be done, we believe the changes we're making and our renewed focus have us on the right path.

 In the third quarter, we reported revenue of $1.13 billion and diluted earnings per share of $0.69.
 The third quarter was impacted by several unexpected items as we had unusual impacts related to hurricanes from this summer, historically high avocado costs, store closures and a data security incident.
 We believe the combination of these factors negatively impacted EPS by about $1.05 per share.
 I'd like to address these unusual impacts first, then provide a sales review, and finally, I'll walk through the highlights of the P&L.

 First, our core business was adversely impacted by hurricanes Harvey and Irma that hit Texas, Louisiana, and Florida.
-About 425 of our restaurants were directly in the path of the storms and even more restaurants were indirectly impacted by the subsequent rain all along the East Coast.
-The safety of our employees and guests is always a top priority when we encounter dangerous situations like these and we could not be more proud of our field leaders, our restaurant managers, our crew members and our facility staff for taking care of each other during the storms and for getting the restaurants up and running so quickly despite managing their own personal hardships at home.
+About 425 of our restaurants were directly in the path of the storms, and even more restaurants were indirectly impacted by the subsequent rain all along the East Coast.
+The safety of our employees and guests is always a top priority when we encounter dangerous situations like these, and we could not be more proud of our field leaders, our restaurant managers, our crew members and our facility staff for taking care of each other during the storms and for getting the restaurants up and running so quickly despite managing their own personal hardships at home.

 Due to the downtime from the hurricanes, we estimate that our sales were lower by nearly $6 million or 50 basis points of comp for the entire quarter.
 We also have four restaurants that remain temporarily closed and two expected new openings that have been substantially delayed.
 The lower sales impacted our earnings by about $0.06 in the quarter.